 Share your screen during a meeting

-Adjust your audio and video settings
+Adjust your video settings

 Step 1: During a Google Meet call, click the More icon and then Settings.
 Then select the Video tab on the left.